 The advantage of that?

-You will see your opponents’ punches better and be able to counter their moves effectively.
+You will be able to see your opponents’ punches better and also counter their moves effectively.

 The shoulders should dip down and up alternatively and body should go side to side in a controlled movement.

-You are basically confusing your opponent into throwing a punch to one side or the other, so you can catch him with a counter punch.
+You are basically confusing your opponent into throwing a punch at one side or the other, so you can catch him with a counter punch.